anssip/rs-charts/README.md

 ## TODO

-- Refactor the endpoints in the server
+- Convert index.html to a component, encapsulate the styles
+- Use Lit